A. H. Bull Steamship Company: American Coal Shipping Company

 The American Coal Shipping Company was a joint enterprise formed in 1955, made up of three railroad companies, seven coal companies, and the United Mine Workers.
-The American Coal Shipping Company purchased the Bull Lines in 1956.
-In 1957 the American Coal Shipping Company added to its fleet of ships by leasing 30 Liberty ships from the US Government.
+The American Coal Shipping Company bought the Bull Lines in 1956.
+In 1957, the American Coal Shipping Company added to its fleet of ships by leasing 30 Liberty ships from the US Government.
 Headquarters was at 17 State Street, New York City and President was W.C.
 Brewer.
 The goal was to provide a worldwide coal sales and shipping network.
 Many saw the partnership of the union and a company as a conflicts of interest, as the union held 33% interest ($3.4 million) of the company, paid with union dues.
 John Sylvester Routh was the director of the company.
 The union membership status of the ship's seaman became a major issue for the union.
 American Coal Shipping Company had 45 ships at its peak but was not able to put all of them into operations due to union issues and court cases.
 In 1961 American Coal Shipping Company sold the Bull Lines to a Greek Company that closed in 1964.